 In two recent posts on the history of organizational development, I discussed Taylorism and the need for a new leadership paradigm, and the five levels of organizational consciousness discussed by Frederic Laloux in his book Reinventing Organizations.

-In this post, I will follow up by discussing how Agile values and practices fit with the Evolutionary-Teal paradigm, which, according to Laloux, is the most recent and advanced stage of organizational consciousness.
+In this post, I will follow-up by discussing how Agile values and practices fit with the Evolutionary-Teal paradigm, which, according to Laloux, is the most recent and advanced stage of organizational consciousness.

-To recap, the Evolutionary-Teal paradigm is based on an evolutionary world view evolving toward wholeness, complexity, and consciousness.
+To summarize, the Evolutionary-Teal paradigm is based on an evolutionary world view evolving toward wholeness, complexity, and consciousness.
 Leaders of Teal organizations break away from the Orange and Green metaphors of organizations being machines and talks of organizations as living organisms.
-According to Laloux, pioneering Teal organizations reveal major breakthroughs in self-management, wholeness, and operations from an evolutionary purpose.
-Instead of trying to predict and control the future, members of Teal organizations see the organization itself as a living entity with its own direction and evolutionary purpose.
+According to Laloux, pioneering Teal organizations reveal breakthroughs in self-management, wholeness, and operations from an evolutionary purpose.
+Instead of trying to predict and control the future, members of Teal organizations see the organization itself as a living entity with its direction and evolutionary purpose.

 Self-Management and Agile

 According to the Agile Manifesto, the best architectures, requirements, and designs emerge from self-organizing teams.
 The concept of self-organization is often confused with self-management.
 Self-organization is a spontaneous process of coordination between the components of a system without outside influence.
 In Scrum, it means that the team is trusted and able to decide how it will work on the prioritized items on the backlog.
-A self-managed team will, in addition to organizing its own work, also do its own training, rewards, recognition, and salary appraisals.
+A self-managed team will, in addition to organizing its work, also do its training, rewards, recognition, and salary appraisals.
 A self-managed team collectively plays the manager’s role and has to solve all issues itself.

 Agile self-organization is not the same as the self-management breakthrough experienced by Teal organizations.
 A self-managed team will, however, naturally use self-organization principles to organize its work.
 Hence, Agile can be a good stepping stone towards self-management.